bbbkbc/find-replace.nvim/README.md

 # find-replace.nvim

 A simple Neovim plugin to find and replace text in the current buffer with visual highlights.
-This is rly early version, but should work :).
+This is an early version, but it should work well.
+Hopefully, others will find it as useful as I do.

 ## Installation